Swiss stocks - Factors to watch on March 29

 Additionally, Colgate-Palmolive is among the bidders for the consumer arm of Nestle’s skin-care business, Bloomberg reported.

-Meyer Burger announced the acquisition of a major equity stake in Oxford Photovoltaics, as announced on March 21.
+* Meyer Burger announced the acquisition of an equity stake in Oxford Photovoltaics, as announced on March 21.

+* Straumann ClearCorrect business will pay $35 million to settle a patent dispute with Align Technology, a move largely provisioned for but which means a one-time expense of 8 million francs in the first half of 2019.

+* DKSH said it had completed its acquisition of Auric Pacific’s distribution business

 * Swiss March KOF indicator due at 0800 GMT.
 Seen at 93.9